-It's been awhile since I've done a healthy food substitute so today I'm here with a healthy & waist friendly substitute for mashed potatoes.
-We all love ’em, but our waists and bootays do not.
+It's been awhile since I've done a healthy food substitute so today I'm here with a twist on mashed potatoes.

 The good news is there are ways to trick yourself into having those "mashed potatoes" in a healthier way and I have you covered with this divine parsnip carrot mash.

 This parsnip carrot mash would make a great side dish with any meal you would pair potatoes.
-I paired mine with Almond Sriracha Cod.
 This mash would be a great Thanksgiving substitution.
 Just a hint.
 Let me know what you guys think!

 Parsnip Carrot Mash